RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
-We strongly believe that our contributors play an important and meaningful role in bringing powerful machine learning tools to the PHP language.
-Please read over the following guidelines so that we can continue to provide high quality software that our users love.
+Thank you for considering a code contribution to Rubix ML.
+We strongly believe that our contributors play the most important role in bringing powerful machine learning tools to the PHP language.
+Please read over the following guidelines so that we can continue to provide a high quality product that our users love.

 ### Pull Request Checklist
 Here are some things to check off before sending in a pull request